jgildred/fluff/README.md

 FLUFF.JS:

-The fluff.js library can be used in pages to provide automatic scaffolding of data into your pages.
+The fluff.js library is an easy way to get automatic scaffolding of data into your pages.
 By simply adding model=[model name] attribute to elements like tables, you can auto-populate the table with data from that model.
 There is an example page created upon initialization which includes the fluff.js library.
 It requires jQuery and Backbone.js which are also included for convenience.

 REST API: